 95 organisations have already joined the Net Zero Carbon Buildings Commitment.
 Going further, deeper and quicker, together; will provide additional learning opportunities.

 While there are several existing commitments to which organisations can sign-up to demonstrate action against climate change, this commitment is unique in positioning building performance as a core component of the strategy.

 It also ensures full alignment with the ambitions and requirements of the Paris Agreement, through urgent and immediate action.
 The Commitment is ‘outcomes focused’, and signatories are required to regularly report both qualitative and quantitative progress towards their decarbonisation goals.

 INTERESTED IN SIGNING UP?

 Join our Advancing Net Zero course mail.
 This Course Mail Series is delivered in four easy-to-read emails.
 You will receive one each week after you sign up.
 Once you receive the emails you can read the information when and where it suits you.
 Read more.

 (1) Any emissions associated with the energy and water used to run a building are known as ‘operational carbon’.
 These emissions are mostly from the electricity or gas used to heat and cool the building and run any appliances within.

 (3) Offsets are permitted only as the final option in the renewable hierarchy to reach net zero carbon emissions.
 Commitment signatories should produce and procure renewable electricity in a preferential hierarchy of on-site, off-site, or by offsets.
-For further information on eligibility of procurement of a carbon offset under the Advancing Net Zero Commitment please contact us.
+For further information on eligibility of procurement of a carbon offset under the Net Zero Carbon Buildings Commitment please contact us.

 (4) A report by PWC shows that 58% of millennials would avoid working in a particular business sector if it had a negative image.
 The recently launched “Ecological Awakening” manifesto has already been signed by more than 32,000 students and young graduates declaring that they would not work for organisations that do not place environmental protection at the heart of their activities.